-"For adding living space, a conversion of the garage will make you more money than all your other change career efforts."
-So said our Realtor when we bought our San Diego house.
+"Living Space Conversion Garage Remodeling" - So said our Realtor when we bought our San Diego house and asked how to increase its value.
+His actual words were: "For adding living space, a conversion of the garage will make you more money than all your other change career efforts."

 Other building professionals agreed that converting the garage to living space was a project that could be worth several hundred thousand dollars to us.
 Of course that was before the real estate bubble burst in San Diego.

 How so?
 As new homeowners, we already needed more living space.
 Both our Realtor and a owner-builder services consultant advised us to add living space through the conversion of our garage.
 At the time, it seemed be a sure real estate money maker.